 My next trip out was to Edinburgh again one Tuesday after work.
 Hibs were playing but I got through to Edinburgh early.
 On the spur of the moment, I got off at Haymarket and walked along Dalry Road, all the way in fact to Tynecastle where I wanted a nosy at the new Main Stand currently being built by the Hearts.
 The big office bit at the back didn’t inspire me, to be honest, quite reminiscent of an out-of-town office block or something to be found in Cumbernauld or Livingston.
 I walked back into town via Murrayfield, where I paused by the war memorial (shown below), which is surprisingly subtle and elegant.
 I don’t normally pay much heed to war memorials, not out of any disrespect, but it gave me pause.
 As I reached Haymarket not long afterwards and the clock that stands there (shown below) as a memorial to those Hearts players who died in the two World Wars, I was thinking about how there are always things more important and before we consider rivalries, sporting or otherwise, there must always be empathy and respect for our fellow people who have gone out and made the ultimate sacrifice.

-Hibs won in Alloa, as it turns out.
+That Saturday I went to see Hibs play in Alloa.
 I also managed to find time to get to Alloa Tower, a National Trust property which sits in the town centre.
 I liked it more the longer I spent there.
 I’ve been to a lot of castles in my time and too many of them have been built-up ones that were home to various entitled folk.
 But I liked it immensely, particularly the grand hall on the middle level, which had a gallery.
 The views from the top were fine, mainly across urban central Scotland towards Falkirk, Grangemouth and Stirling though also across to the nearby Ochil Hills, which were mostly shrouded in low cloud when I was there due to the often driving rain.

 The day trip to Durham and Newcastle became a day trip to East Lothian instead.
 I slept in and missed the train to Durham, necessitating a change of plan.
 I had the idea to go east and ended up doing the whole thing by bus.
 I reached Edinburgh and got the bus to Dirleton Castle, one of the nicest castles in the country.
 The rain wasn’t too bad and indeed I sat for a while under a tree looking at the gardens, while it rained.
 It got nicer for a bit as I headed back down the coast to Seton Collegiate Church, one of the nicest, most peaceful places around.
 It was wet there too but dried up as I had a walk the few miles through Port Seton, Cockenzie and Prestonpans to Prestongrange.
 It was a great day, entirely unplanned at each stage, the best kind.